Seannnnnnnnnnn/Algorithms/README.md

 # Algorithms
-A collection of algorithm implementations from third year algorithms course.
+A collection of algorithm implementations.